DarrelASandbox/mern-your-places/README.md

 |        Less Focused on Relations         |         RElations are a Core Feature          |
 |         "Independent Documents"          |              Records are Related              |
 | Great for: Logs, Orders, (Chat) Messages | Great for: Shopping Carts, Contacts, Networks |

 &nbsp;

+> <b>James: </b>Bcrypt vs Crypto

+> <b>Adam: </b>The native crypto module is too fast at creating its hashes so it's not something you want to use for hashing passwords.
+You want something on the slower end like bcrypt or agron2 to help mitigate brute force attacks.

+&nbsp;

+---

+&nbsp;